41murage/moringa-school-projects/README.md

 * support sports on a higher level so as to represent their countries hence increasing patriotism
 * aim of ending world hunger begins with third world countries
 * promote african music to peak their boaders for global recognition
+# my team
+the developers are jack ashley and me

+* in partnership with UN,AU
 ### more about african power
 every first world country has that finesse or leadership maybe even plan that makes it lead decreasing poverty rates boosting their economy to surpase others